Pre-Doctoral Career Diversity Summer Workshops Frequently Asked Questions

 - When will I hear if I have been awarded the fellowship?

-The Humanities Without Walls (HWW) Predoctoral Summer Workshop is an intensive three-week interactive experience for PhD students in the humanities.
+The Humanities Without Walls (HWW) Predoctoral Summer Workshop is an intensive three-week interactive experience for PhD students in the humanities that is facilitated and curated by the Chicago Humanities Festival.
 It is designed to help participants explore diverse future careers, particularly those outside of academia and/or the traditional tenure-track university system.
 Through a series of workshops, talks, and field trips, participants learn how to leverage their skills and training towards careers in the public humanities, the private sector, the non-profit world, arts administration, public media and many other fields.

 The workshop has been intentionally designed to be as unlike a graduate seminar as possible.
 There are no grades, no required reading, and no written assignments, though some presenters may ask participants to fill out a short worksheet or survey.
 The only required homework assignment is for each fellow to schedule an informational interview.
 All of this information will be provided in more detail for those accepted to the workshop.